seejayr/seejayr/README.md

 - 👋 Hi, I’m @seejayr
 - 👀 I’m interested in vodka
-- 🌱 I’m currently learning how not to be a rabbit
+- 🌱 I’m currently learning how not to be a millionaire
 - 💞️ I’m looking to collaborate on enslavement of human race
 - 📫 How to reach me?
 Dah Noo Na Khooy to reach me.